From Scrappy Startup to

 How It Started

-He had just left a 15-year in-house career with a major theme park brand.
+He had just left a 15-year in-house career spanning two fortune 500 companies.
 He had a vision: build an agency that helped brands create deeper connections with their audiences through great content.
 But he’d never built an agency before, and he was looking for advice.

-• At the time, there were three people and a dream.
+• At the time, there was a big vision and a small part-time team:

 • He was writing and leading creative direction